mebjas/html5-qrcode/README.md

   fps: number | undefined;

   /**
-   * Optional, width of QR scanning box, this should be smaller than the width
+   * Optional, width of scanning region box, this should be smaller than the
-   * and height of the box.
-This would make the scanner look like this:
+   * width and height of the full region.
+   * This would make the scanner look like this:
    *          ----------------------
    *          |********************|
    *          |******,,,,,,,,,*****|      <--- shaded region